hueyyeng/simple-react-lightbox/README.md

 #### Caption options

+If you want to use [custom captions](#custom-captions) please read the documentation below.

 |  **Option** |  **Type** |  **Default value** | **Description**   |
 | :------------------ | :------------ | :------------ | :----------------- |
 |  `captionAlignment` 🆕 |  `string`  | "start"  | Align the caption inside its div.
 Accepted values are *"start", "center", "end"* |